 - It in connection with other medicines, it has the potential to be therapeutic for HIV patients.

-Note that ingesting large amounts of Berberine as with all medicines for extended periods may cause a person to suffer with stomach upset, diarrhea, cramping and liver problems.
+Note that ingesting large amounts of Berberine as with all medicines for extended periods may cause a person to suffer from stomach upset, diarrhea, cramping and liver problems.

 This weight loss supplement should be taken as prescribed and on a full stomach or at least 30 minutes prior to eating to get the full effect.